geniusiksl/irys-note/test_result.md

     -agent: "testing"
     -message: "Starting comprehensive testing of Notion clone application.
 Will test all core features including navigation, block editor, page management, Irys integration, and visual design."
     -agent: "testing"
     -message: "CRITICAL ISSUE FOUND: Application cannot load due to Irys SDK browser compatibility problems.
-The @irys/arweave package requires Node.js-specific crypto functions and modules that cannot be polyfilled for browser use.
+The Irys SDK requires Node.js-specific crypto functions and modules that cannot be polyfilled for browser use.
 This is a fundamental architectural issue that blocks all testing.
 Recommend either: 1) Replace Irys SDK with browser-compatible alternative, 2) Move Irys functionality to backend, or 3) Use mock implementation for frontend.
 Fixed webpack polyfill issues but core Irys SDK incompatibility remains."